Skip to main content

 Try It Now: Your First Hook

-Let's log every Bash command Claude runs.
+Let's log every Bash command the agent runs.

 Prerequisite: Install jq for JSON processing (brew install jq on macOS, apt install jq on Linux).